David Eastman (politician): Political career

 In April 2012, Eastman was named by Republicans in House District 13 as one of their choices to fill the Alaska State House seat left vacant by the death of Rep. Carl Gatto.
 Shelley Hughes was ultimately selected to fill the seat by Alaska's governor.

 In 2016, Eastman defeated Wes Keller, the Republican incumbent of Alaska's 10th House District by 196 votes in a primary challenge.

 In 2020, he was removed from his position on the ethics committee after it was found that he violated the state ethics law in 2018 by disclosing confidential information.

 Despite several attempts to disqualify him from eligibility for elected office, on August 16, 2022, Eastman received 52.06% of the vote in the ranked-choice open primary election for the 27th Alaska House District (Eastman's new district after Alaska redistricting went into effect).

-On January 22, 2024, Eastman was removed from the only remaining committee seat he held, on House Judiciary, over his opposition to a school funding bill.
+On January 22, 2024, Eastman was removed from the only remaining committee seat he held, on House Judiciary, as he was no longer affiliated with the minority caucus.